-Hey!
-I’m Devi Chand, and I make some exciting sustainable paper jewelry.
+I’m Devi Chand, the founder and artist behind Papermelon.
+I make some exciting sustainable paper jewelry.
 I live in a colorful India.
 I create from my little home studio in Chennai.
 I craft so that I don’t have to do other boring things.
 I’m wife to one and mother to a smaller one.

 As a tiny little nose picking kid, I loved to make things.
 My favorite things to make were glittery baubles and tiny gift boxes from candy wrappers.
 I proudly hung them on the Christmas tree, and then it felt like Christmas.
 My parents were super supportive in my crafty adventures and ignored the mess.

 I grew up and studied design at NIFT.
 College inspired to dream, design and make more things.
 As a side effect, I met my awesome husband here.
 After graduation, I worked in a design firm.
 I yawned most of the time there.
 It took me only nine months to say goodbye to corporate life.
 I started Papermelon in 2009, and have been happily crafting thereafter.

 When I started out, all I had was an enthusiastic me and a colourful stash of paper, thanks to my design education.
 During one of my experiments, I made my first paper bead by rolling a paper strip over a tooth pick.
 It looked ‘different’ from beads I’d seen before.
 That was the first of the many many hours I spend making paper beads, perfecting the art, and researching to make the beads beautiful and durable.

 Overtime, I’ve fallen in love with working with paper, and the magic it creates.
 It also gives me immense joy to be a part of the sustainable fashion movement, paper being one the few truly sustainable and renewable resources.

 I obsessively collect all kinds of papers – newspapers, magazines, calendars, gift wraps, paper bags and pamphlets to name a few.
 Occasionally, I also buy eco friendly paper from my local store and during my travels.